craig2007/CSC842/project4/README.md

     * Ensure the tool works with the formatting of ADB results for different versions of Android.
     * Continue adjusting the prompt to improve upon the scoring of the criticality of each log entry.
     * Enable the AI model to be run remotely on a device that is better for running AI models.
+    * Try other AI models with the tool to determine which AI model works the best for this type of analysis of logcat logs.